d-laub/nf-bcftools-par-merge/README.md

 # nf-bcftools-par-merge
 Parallelized bcftools merge in Nextflow for large datasets (>1,000 samples).
 Speed up over a naive `bcftools merge` is proportional to the number of samples & size of VCFs.
 Work in progress, initially developed for merging tumor WGS VCFs from GDC.
+Edit sample sheet parsing and the PREP process to adapt for other datasets.

 **DAG**
 ```mermaid